mbodenhamer/yatr/README.rst

 			    Install bash tab completion script globally, then exit

 If not supplied, ``<yatrfile>`` will default to a file matching the regular expression ``^[Yy]atrfile(.yml)?$``.
 If such a file is not present in the current working directory, yatr will search rootward up the filesystem tree looking for a file that matches the expression.
 This is intended as a feature of convenience, so that tasks can be easily executed when working in a project sub-directory.
-If it is unclear which yatrfile has been loaded, the ``--dump-path`` option may be supplied to disambiguate.
+If it is unclear which yatrfile has been loaded, ``yatr --dump-path`` may be run to disambiguate.
 Likewise, the ``-f`` option may be supplied in order to force the loading of a particular yatrfile.

 Example(s)
 ----------